animal shelter in austin, texas - data analysis

-This project performs an exploratory data analysis (EDA) on animal intake and outcome data from the Austin Animal Center.
-The dataset is sourced from the official City of Austin Open Data Portal.
+an exploratory look at the animal intake and outcome records from the Austin Animal Center. the data comes from the City of Austin Open Data Portal.

 import pandas as pd